Crunchyroll Anime Award for Best Action: Studios

-Bones holds the record for the most wins in an anime studio.
+Bones Film and MAPPA holds the record for the most wins and nominations in an anime studio.

-MAPPA also holds the record for the most wins.
-They were also nominated six times, the most of any studio to date.

 Wit Studio holds the record for the most nominations without a win in an anime studio.

-MAPPA received the most wins (2) and nominations (6) for an anime studio, with Jujutsu Kaisen became the only anime to win multiple awards.
-Bones also won two awards; both Mob Psycho 100 and the second-season of My Hero Academia received wins for a studio.
-The remaining studios (A-1 Pictures and Ufotable) received a single award.
+Bones Film and MAPPA received the most wins (2) and nominations (6) for an anime studio, with Jujutsu Kaisen becoming the first anime to win multiple awards.
+Bones Film also won two awards; both Mob Psycho 100 and the second-season of My Hero Academia received wins.
+Ufotable received a single award.

 Wit Studio received the most nominations for an anime studio without a single win with 4.
-Attack on Titan received four nominations, but also did not win a single award.
+Attack on Titan and Demon Slayer: Kimetsu no Yaiba received four nominations, but the former did not win a single award.